Status |

 General area map

-The scheme was not in the pipeline at all until July 2006 when the government announced an increase in new road spending for the period to 2015 and even now it still has to pass a consultation before it is given a definite green light.
+In the document "Investment Delivery Plan for Roads" released in April 2008, the scheme was given the go-ahead to proceed within "the next ten years".
 The scheme is much anticipated by the residents of south and west Belfast because currently to go to their area from anywhere west and south of Belfast it is necessary to continue to junction 2 at Stockman's Lane, do a U-turn and come back along the M1.
+Currently (2008) Black's Road is the point at which the rural M1 widens from two lanes each way to three lanes each way for the remaining stretch into Belfast.

 Photos